FrancisBanville/ms_interpreting_probabilities/README.md

-The recognition of the intrinsic variability of species interactions and the emergence of numerical methods have led ecologists to rethink their representation of ecological networks, slowly moving from a binary to a probabilistic view of species interactions [@Poisot2016Structure].
+The recognition of the intrinsic variability of species interactions and the emergence of numerical methods have led ecologists to rethink their representation of ecological networks to include a probabilistic view of species interactions [@Poisot2016Structure].
 This has several benefits.
 For example, probabilities represent the limit of our knowledge about species interactions and can inform us about the expected number of interactions and emerging network properties despite this limited knowledge [@Poisot2016Structure].
-They are also very helpful in predicting the spatial distribution of species within networks [@Cazelles2016Theorya] and the temporal variability of interactions [@Poisot2015Speciesa], generating new ecological data [e.g., @Strydom2022Food], and identifying priority sampling locations of species interactions [see @Andrade-Pacheco2020Finding for an ecological example of a sampling optimization problem].
+They are also very helpful in predicting the spatial distribution of species within networks [@Cazelles2016Theorya] and the temporal variability of interactions [@Poisot2015Speciesa], generating new ecological data [e.g., @Strydom2022Food], and identifying priority sampling locations of species interactions [see
+@Andrade-Pacheco2020Finding for an ecological example of a sampling optimization problem].
 Moreover, the high rate of false negatives in ecological network data, resulting from the difficulty of witnessing interactions between rare species, makes it hard to interpret non-observations of species interactions ecologically [@Catchen2023Missinga].
-Using probabilities instead of yes-no interactions accounts for these observation errors; in that case, only forbidden interactions [@Jordano2003Invarianta; @Olesen2010Missing] would have a probability value of zero [but see @Gonzalez-Varo2016Labilea].
+Using probabilities instead of Boolean interactions accounts for these observation errors; in that case, only forbidden interactions [@Jordano2003Invarianta; @Olesen2010Missing] would have a probability value of zero [but see @Gonzalez-Varo2016Labilea].
 Many measures have been developed to describe the structure [@Poisot2016Structure] and diversity [@Ohlmann2019Diversity; @Godsoe2022Species] of probabilistic interactions, which shows the potential of this framework in the study of a variety of ecological phenomena.

-However, representing species interactions probabilistically can also be challenging.
+However, representing species interactions probabilistically is challenging.
 Beyond methodological difficulties in estimating these numbers, there are important conceptual challenges in defining what we mean by "probability of interactions".
 To the best of our knowledge, because the building blocks of this mathematical representation of food webs are still being laid, there is no clear definition found in the literature or data standard when it comes to publishing data on probabilistic interactions [see @Salim2022Data for a discussion on data standardization for mutualistic networks].
 This is worrisome, since working with probabilistic species interactions without clear guidelines could be misleading as much for field ecologists as for computational ecologists who use and generate these data.
 In this contribution, we outline different ways to define and interpret interactions probabilities in network ecology and propose an approach to thinking about them.
 These definitions mostly depend on the study system (e.g. local network or metaweb) and on the method used to generate them.
 We show that different definitions can have different ecological implications, especially regarding spatial, temporal, and taxonomic scaling.
 Although we will focus on food webs, our observations and advice can be applied to all types of ecological networks, from plant-pollinator to host-parasite networks.
 Indeed, all ecological networks, whether they are unipartite or bipartite, share fundamental commonalities in their biological conceptualization and mathematical representation that support these comparisons (i.e., they all describe groups of individuals interacting with each other).
 Regardless of the study system, we argue that probabilities should be better documented, defined mathematically, and used with caution when describing species interactions.

 # Definitions and interpretations